-Project Fi is an excellently priced and serviced three LTE carrier + Wifi calling service from Google.
-It’s not perfect, without VoLTE and requiring specific phones for full functionality.
+Google Fi is an excellently priced and serviced three LTE carrier + Wifi calling service from Google.
+Google Fi requires specific phones for full functionality.
 UMA WiFi calling as with every carrier does not always have flawless performance.
-This is not a big issue since Project Fi phones only use UMA if no cellular signal is available.
-Overall I strongly recommend Project Fi for those with officially compatible phones.
+This is not a big issue since Google Fi phones only use UMA if no cellular signal is available.
+Overall we recommend considering Google Fi for those with officially compatible phones.

-Project Fi currently behaves with the following descending priority order for VOICE calls:
+Google Fi currently behaves with the following descending priority order for VOICE calls:

 - If any Fi cellular connection available, use cellular (even if Wifi also available)

 - If no Fi cellular and connected to WEP/WPA WiFi, use UMA VoIP calling

 - If no Fi cellular and not connected to WiFi but open good WiFi available, use UMA VoIP over VPN.
 You’ll see a lock symbol in the status bar.

 I think UMA/VoIP calling has the lowest priority since the voice call robustness is lower with UMA than with cellular.
 I used to use a tablet with Google Hangouts Dialer as my main phone, and eventually the often great, sometimes bad WiFi call quality made me get a regular cell phone.